Altitude 650m a.s.l

 The best multi-pitch sport route in the world?
 'Fiesta de los biceps' (F7a), Riglos © ali k

 The giant conglomerate towers found at Los Mallos de Riglos offer some of the best multi-pitch climbing in Spain and are deservedly popular.
 The conglomarate blocks are set into a hard sandstone giving a unique climbing medium.
 Steep pumpy routes on large jugs predominate.
-Due to the nature of the rock offering almost no opportunities for natural protection nearly all the routes found at Riglos are bolt protected.
+Most of the newer and more popular routes found at Riglos are bolt protected.
 The older 'vias clasicas' requre a rack although there is usually some situ gear and often a bit of aid.
 Most of these routes hardly get done at all although some of them have been 'modernised' by groups such as 'Los Diaples' and are becoming popular.

 The different climbing sectors are: El Fire, El Circo de Verano (The Summer Cirque), El Pisón (The Step), El Puro (The Cigar), El Macizo de Pisón, Los Volaos, El Cuchillo (The Knife), El Melchor Frechín, La Visera (The Visor), los Mallos Pequeños y los Boulders de Riglos.

 |There are no comments from visitors to this crag.|